Marty-Macfly/yii2-stream-log/README.md

-# yii2-rbac-cli
+# yii2-stream-log

-Yii2 User and Rbac provider from another Yii2 instance for sso or cenralized way to manage user and role.
+Yii2 module, provide a cli to send log to elasticsearch asynchronously use redis as a local buffer

 Installation
 ------------